whitehax0r/ArchLinux-PS4v2/README.md

 - P7zip - Commandline 7zip support for Linux.
 - Htop - See process and other stuff.
 - FeralGameMode - Is a daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS and/or a game process.
-- GOverlay - Is a GUI application that can be used to manage the config of MangoHud.
-- MangoHud - A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.
 - WineStaging - Wine is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 - Wine GE on Lutris - WINE based on/forked from the most recent bleeding-edge proton experimental wine repo.
 This is meant to be used with non-steam games outside of Steam.